peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 To reduce the file size and support resolution-independent scaling, it would be ideal to use a vector format.
 Sadly, mesh gradients are not supported in SVG or CSS.

-Fortunately, there's another way to achieve both a small file size and scaling using a raster image.
+Fortunately, there's another way to achieve both a small file size and vector-like scaling using a raster image.

 Here’s how it works:
 1. Downsample the image so its dimensions are `32x18`